|Best with base||Gaiam Backless Balance Ball Chair||SEE IT||

 A backless ball can occasionally lead to hunching if you allow your tailbone to curve too far underneath you, forcing your shoulders forward and exaggerating a curved spine.
 An ergonomic ball chair will include a backrest and a flexible base.
 This will allow you to keep your feet flat on the floor while providing more structure and support for your lower back.

-Remember, you don’t want to sit on a yoga ball all day long, so while you’re at it, make sure your other desk chair is ergonomic too.
+Remember, you don’t want to sit on a yoga ball all day long, so while you’re at it, make sure your other desk furniture is ergonomic too.
 It’s also a good idea to check your desk setup; your screen should be at eye level, your keyboard within reach, and your mouse directly next to it.
 Consider investing in a headset if you take lots of calls, eliminating tension caused by holding your phone between the neck and shoulders.

 Home office design important?
 Get a ball chair that doesn’t look like exercise equipment.